ibm-cloud-docs/vpc/block_storage_is_manage_cli.md

 [Create more volumes by using the CLI](/docs/vpc?topic=vpc-creating-block-storage-cli).

-For issues with existing block storage volumes, you might be able to troubleshoot and fix the problems yourself.
-For more information, see
+For issues with existing block storage volumes, you might be able to troubleshoot and fix the problems yourself.For more information, see
 [troubleshooting {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-troubleshooting-block-storage).